Michael D.Heath-Caldwell M.Arch.

 Dear Mama and Papa,

-Another wee grandson for you (MDHC), a bit bigger than the last and much darker.
+Another wee grandson (Micheal Daniel HC) for you, a bit bigger than the last, and much darker.
 I'll try to get a photograph of him as soon as possible.
-I have sent off another box of slides to my mother, and there are more of Jimmy on them so I hope she'll be able to borrow the projector and pay you a visit.
+I have sent off another box of slides to my mother - there are more of Jimmy on them so I hope she'll be able to borrow the projector and pay you a visit.

-So pleased that the floods didn't affect you, we were a bit worried each time we heard the BBC new.
+So pleased that the floods didn't affect you, we were a bit worried each time we heard the B.B.C. news.
 The weather here is gradually getting warmer and warmer so hope we get a good summer.

-Pood old Tito, I bet you miss him a lot, it's hard to imagine the Pound House without Tito, he seemed to be part and parcel of it.
-What a ripe old age he's lived to - he must have been well cared for.
+Poor old Tito, I bet you miss him a lot, it's hard to imagine the Pound House without Tito, he seemed to be part and parcel of it.
+What a ripe old age he's lived to - he must have been very well cared for.
 Will you be getting another cat.
-Our Smokey is still with us - she lives mainly in the cow-shed but has a bad habit of climbing telephone poles - alright in the daytime when we can see that it's the cat but at night it is hard to tell the difference between her and opossums so if she doesn't mend her ways she's likely to get shot at.
+Our Smokey is still with us - she lies mainly in the cowshed but has a bad habit of climbing telephone poles - alright in the day time when we can see that it's the cat but at night it is hard to tell the difference between her and an opossum, so if she doesn't mend her ways she's likely to get shot at.
 Jim shot an opossum in the middle of the night a week or so ago.
-The doges had chased it up to the top of the garage doors and as it was bright moonlight he was able to get a good aim.
-It was quite the most moth-eaten possum I've seen - they usually have beautiful coats.
-In shooting it we also made a couple of holes in the garage but they can be patched up.
+The dogs had chased it up to the top of the garage doors and as it was bright moonlight he was able to get a good aim.
+It was quite the most moth-eaten 'possum I've seen - they usually have beautiful coats.
+In shooting it he also made a couple of holes in the garage but they can be patched up.

-Everything is growing well in the garden which is a good thing as we were very short of vegetables.
+Everything is going well in the garden which is a good thing as we were very short of vegetables.
 Our first peas will soon be ready and so will the lettuce.
-I managed to get the hedges cut before I came in here - they grow wiht an alarming rapidity.
-I also managed to somehow break the lawn mower so I'll probably find a hayfield waiting when I get back.
+I managed to get the hedges cut before I came in here - they grow with an alarming rapidity.
+I also managed to somehow break the lawnmower so I'll probably find a hayfield waiting when I get back.
 I could always put the forage harvester over it if it got too long.

-Been doing lots of sewing lately.
-Hilary is a great morale-booster where my sewing is concerned as she adores pretty dresses and new clothes and seem to think that everything I make is just wonderful!!
+Been doing lots of sewing lately - Hilary is a great morale-booster where my sewing is concerned as she adores pretty dresses and new clothes and seems to think that everything I make is just wonderful.

 Dora and Jimmy